 Vision, Mission and Mandate

-Co-operative Housing International (CHI) unites, represents, promotes and leads the international movement for co‑operative and mutual self-help housing.
+Cooperative Housing International (CHI) unites, represents, promotes and leads the international movement for cooperative, mutual self-help, and community-led housing.

-For more information about CHI click here to see Nicholas Gazzard’s presentation to the National Association of Housing Co-operative’s 2014 annual conference.
+Click here to read our Annual Review of 2018.
+For more information about CHI click here to see Nicholas Gazzard’s presentation to the National Association of Housing Cooperative’s 2014 annual conference.

 In the pursuit of our vision and mission we will: